Hotels, Parade, Dinner, Lights, Shows and Attractions

 Thanksgiving in New York City is a magical time.
 Millions of people around the world tune in on their televisions to watch the famous Parade.
 If you are lucky enough to be in NYC, here are some tips on things to do Thanksgiving weekend, best ways to watch the Thanksgiving Parade, which attractions are open and where to have Thanksgiving Dinner.
 Please note the recent changes to the Macy’s Thanksgiving Day Parade route.

-There are plenty of hotels along the 2015 Thanksgiving Parade Route.
+There are plenty of hotels along the 2016 Thanksgiving Parade Route.
 Some Thanksgiving in New York City hotels have great views of the Parade (and some don’t!), making it easy to stay warm and dry, use a rest room, eat and STILL watch the Parade from a prime spot.
-Many of them also offer Thanksgiving in New York City Hotel Packages (though they can be pricey).
+Many of them also offer Thanksgiving in New York City Hotel Packages.
+Some of our top picks include:

 The Parade changed routes in both 2009 and 2012, so please be aware when researching older information and read the FULL NYC Insider Guide to Macy’s Thanksgiving Parade Hotels and Vacation Packages.